centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 **EAN**
 _B2B/B2C_
-European Article Number.
-Like GTIN (Global Trade Item Number), it identifies a specific product, variant and size.
+European Article Number, a type of GTIN (Global Trade Item Number).
+It identifies a specific product, variant and size.
 Can be set as a field on size level which should be unique.
 Can also be populated with a UPC (Universal Product Code).

 **ERP**
 Enterprise Resource Planning (system).